hmchen47/DataScience/AppliedDS-UMich/2-InfoVis/p01-HistBins.md

     + Select $k$ to minimize the posterior expected loss = minimize Eq.3
     + The procedure given in the previous section is equivalent to stepwise Bayesian procedure

+## Conclusion

++ Any rule which is admissible within this family of stepwise Bayes rules must be admissible for the original problem as well.

++ One way to select an admissible rule from this family is to specify a continuous prior density function, say $g$, over $\Theta(M)$, which is strictly positive at every point and from this restricted family select a rule which is admissible, for this restricted problem, against the prior $g$.

++ In practice there will usually be few samples for which more than one value of $k$ minimizes Eq.3 and the choice of $g$ will not matter much.

++ Selecting the number of bins in a histogram: an admissible stepwise Bayes procedure based on the Bayesian bootstrap